hassio-addons/addon-portainer/README.md

 This is recommended since fooling around with Hassio managed containers can easily lead to a broken system.

-Set this option to `false`, to gain access to Hassio managed containers as well.
+1. Set this option to `false`, to gain access to Hassio managed containers as well.
+2. Go into Portainer -> Settings -> Hidden containers: Delete the listed hidden labels (io.hass.type labels).

 ### Option: `leave_front_door_open`